wjmcknight/post-install-notes/debian-bookworm-i3.md

 # Debian Bookworm Post-Install Notes: i3

-This guide starts with doing an XFCE installation when given the option from [tasksel].
+This guide starts with doing a barebones installation when given the option from [tasksel] by making sure the only option selected is `standard system utilities`.

 ## WiFi